Seoul: North Korea may send soldiers to Ukraine to help Russia

 North Korea has supplied Russia with large quantities of artillery and ballistic missiles throughout the war.
 Moscow’s military plan requires large quantities to be fired of artillery shells in order to destroy the enemy’s positions or prepare for ground assaults.

-Reports also suggest that North Korean or military personnel will travel to the occupied Donbas to “join reconstruction efforts” in early 2023, and plans are being made to send military trainers to the region in July of this year.
+Reports also suggest that North Korean police or military personnel will travel to the occupied Donbas to “join reconstruction efforts” in early 2023, and plans are being made to send military trainers to the region in July of this year.

 Kim said that “the relations between Russia, North Korea and China are becoming almost as close as an alliance of military forces.”